Chaya Manush

 Chaya Manush (2014) is a Bengali para-psychological thriller film directed by Arindam Mamdo Dey and produced by Pankaj Agarwal under the banner of PB Films Limited.

 Story

 Rahul (Parambrata Chattopadhyay), once a popular author, is suffering from writer's block.
 His wife and son leave him.
 Drowned in debt, he is frustrated and angry with himself.
 His only friend is Trisha (Paoli Dam), a journalist, who he can fall back on in times of need.
-One day, Rahul accidentally meets his old friend Arko (Debdut Dutta), who is now a film producer with pots of money.
+One day, Rahul accidentally meets his old friend Arko (Debdoot Ghosh), who is now a film producer with pots of money.
 Arko invites him over for a drink and requests Rahul to listen to his life story.
 Rahul, reluctantly, decides to hear him out.
 There, he has a strange encounter with Pranotosh Dayal Dinobondhu (Kaushik Ganguly), who apparently knows everything about their lives.
 Arko calls Dayal evil and warns Rahul not to fall into his trap.